WPManageNinja/fluent-affiliate-docs/guide/admin-portal/managing-referrals.md

+---
+title: Managing Referrals
+description: Complete guide to managing referrals in FluentAffiliate.
+Learn how to track, filter, approve, and manage affiliate referrals with detailed analytics and commission tracking.
+---

 # Managing Referrals

 FluentAffiliate gives you a clear and powerful dashboard to manage and track every affiliate referral.
 This is where you can see all successful conversions, review their status, and take action when needed.